animal-tree/BrokenWisdoms-TheReturnofNort/4-Faith.md

 >
 > Then I can [method redacted] and try not to think of all the strangers who tainted this world for me.
 Try to remain meditated on the thought that my family — my mom, my uncle — are good.
 The world has heart in it.
 > ### $\Huge &#8221;$

-That's how the note ended.

-It's expressing a strong belief that the world doesn't have heart, and that the part of it that does wants me to be free of pain, literally, un-metaphorically, seriously.

-I didn't share with anybody that I was going to do it.
-Had I done it, I would've succeeded.
-Had I shared that I was going to do it, I would've gotten coercively hospitalized and drugged against my will, most likely.
-If I did it now, I would succeed.
-If the method were taken away from me, I would succeed, and whoever took it away would directly cause me to exploit the first chance I get, whatever that method may be, then or for the rest of my life, to do it.
-The method left in my hands, is the only possibility in which I survive.

-I talked to my therapist about suicide back in 2022, while I was still allowed to see him (before the University of Rochester's CS department's health insurance price-gouged each session by hundreds of dollars), through completely abstract rhetoric.
-Anything other than abstract philosophical rhetoric would've risked being hospitalized coercively and drugged against my will again.
-I talked to him philosophically, but that's not the kind of serious expression I mean should be possible.
-I don't mean Shakespeare sonnets or radical philosophy, or inevitable ability to go through with it.
-Those meanings, expressed literally and seriously, even with a plan and concrete immediately-executable method tied to them, not as philosophy or art, but in the words that a person has available to them everyday, shouldn't have institutional coercion, including coercive hospitalization and drugging, as the threat for their speaking.

-Sartre, in his play [No Exit](https://en.wikipedia.org/wiki/No_Exit) (wherein there is no exit door from Hell), described in less words than anybody that "Hell is other people," meaning, Hell — not just suffering, but Hell — comes from the societal relationships or lackthereof that we cannot move through, transcend, or escape.
-A society’s responsibility is to negotiate for the lives of the people who inhabit it, not a person's to give what's left of theirs suffering within an unjust society, not to mention inexpressibly.

-Right To Talk About Suicide Without Hospitalization, Drugging, Or Police Action should be legalized (or rather, standardized, if serious suicide plans that are planned and intended are to be actually prevented).
-- A free-speech person might argue, "I support free speech, but if somebody talks about an elaborate plan to commit a murder, police should take action, in order to prevent the murder.
-In order to prevent the murder."
-But in the case of suicide, the inability to talk about the plan causes the suicide.
-- My Body, My Choice extends also to not having one's body coercively hospitalized and drugged.
-- Gun-rights already give people direct access, except with added risk compared to the safer, peaceful methods that require more research ability and skill to carry out singlehandedly.
-- Right To Die is distinct from Right To Talk, but the latter doesn't make sense without the former.
-Any limitation on the actions a person can take also limits their right to talk about it.
-- Most of my experience with the medical systems was physician-assisted suicide.

-My point is that if we are to prevent literal, un-metaphorical painful realities, we need to be able to hear them.

 ### Friends